Héctor Espino: Legacy and death

 When Espino retired from baseball in 1984, he had surpassed Buzz Arlett to finish his career as the all-time minor league home run king with a career total of 484 home runs.
 Over his 24-year Mexican League career, Espino played 2388 games, had 8205 at bats, scored 1505 runs, got 2752 hits, 373 doubles, 45 triples, 453 home runs, 1573 runs batted in, 54 stolen bases, and a .335 batting average.
 During the course of his career, he rejected contract offers from the St. Louis Cardinals, New York Mets, San Diego Padres, and California Angels, which helped him earn the nickname, "The Rebel of Chihuahua."

 Since his retirement, most of Espino's baseball records have been broken, including his Mexican League season and career home run records.
 His all-time minor league home run title and his intentional walks records — 53 in a season (1969) and 408 career (over 200 more than #2 Barrera) — have not been approached.

 In 1976, the baseball stadium in Hermosillo, El Coloso de Choyal, was named Estadio De Beisbol Héctor Espino in his honor.
 In 1988 he was selected for the Salón de la Fama del Beisbol Profesional de México (Mexican Baseball Hall of Fame).

 Espino died in 1997 in Monterrey after suffering a heart attack.

 His number 21 has been retired by all professional teams in the Mexican summer and winter leagues.

+In 2020, Espino was selected as the first baseman on the Mexican League Historic Ideal Team by a committee of baseball journalists and historians.

+In February 2025, Espino was selected by a committee of journalists as the first baseman for the Mexican League Centennial All-Time Team on the occasion of the league's hundredth anniversary.